2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/parts/look-up/engine.md

 LookUp Engines all implement the [](xref:ToSic.Eav.LookUp.ILookUpEngine) interface and should inherit the `LookUpEngine` object.

-LookUpEngine objects are provided with DepedencyInjection.
+LookUpEngine objects are provided with DependencyInjection.
 The system that gets the currently valid LookUpEngine inherits the [](xref:ToSic.Eav.LookUp.ILookUpEngineResolver).

-## Also Read #todoc
+## Also Read

 * [](xref:Abyss.Parts.LookUp.Index)
 * [](xref:Abyss.Parts.LookUp.Tokens)